 Brad accepted the call to be our "2020 District Moderator" during the 2018 District Conference.
 He has been in this type of District role 20 years earlier in his previous pastorate in the Fellowship of Grace Brethren Churches.
 Recently, he has become one of our teachers in the District's Brethren Buckeye Institute.
 He taught the Fall 2019 BBI course on "Evangelism."
 For nearly the last 2 and half decades, He has provided quarterly preaching for the evangelistic chapel services at Akron Ohio's homeless shelter, the Haven of Rest.

 Brad received formal higher education training from Grace College (Bachelors with a double major in both Biblical Studies and Speech Communications), Ashland Theological Seminary and Liberty Baptist Theological Seminary (Masters of Divinity and some Doctor of Ministry course work).

-Friday Worship Speaker: "Focusing on Jesus' Vision of His Church" (Matthew 16:18)
+Saturday Morning Worship Speaker: "Focusing on Jesus' Vision of His Church" (Matthew 16:18)

 After 42 years of church work, Tom Zuercher retired from full-time ministry in 2018.
 In the Northern Ohio District, he served as pastor for three congregations: Danville North Bend, Mt.
 Pleasant, and Ashland Dickey, and was District Executive for twelve years.
 In additional to pastoral work, Tom has served as a teacher, spiritual speaker, retreat leader, consultant, and author.
 He and Susan live in rural Ashland County and are always delighted to spend time with their children and grandchildren.
 In retirement, Tom has enjoyed traveling, making presentations on philately (stamp collecting), and O-gauge model trains.